 SiP Cigar and Cocktail lounge is quietly tucked away, so it feels almost like a secret hangout.
 Because of that, you won’t have to wait too long for a table or view for a seat.

 The Martin Bar and Bistro - 116 Washington St SE

 Atmosphere is everything at The Martin, and many people visit just for the view alone.
 Its urban vibe perfectly matches the location in the heart of downtown, and the front walls are actually large garage doors that remain open when weather permits.
 Grab an artisan cocktail and some classic American food.

 Rhythm on Monroe is part of the Von Baun Center's latest addition.
 This rooftop bar and restaurant is the perfect place to hit up before your show, game or concert!
 They offer both indoor and outdoor seating.
 Their rooftop view overlooks Big Spring Park and soon, the new hotel and parking garage.
 They have fire pits and specials throughout the week with food and drinks.
-The food is upscale casual and they are perfect for a date night to walk around and explore downtown Huntsville.
+The food is upscale casual and the location is perfect for a date night to walk around and explore downtown Huntsville.

 These patios are the perfect setting for summer date night out on the town.
 Plan to make a reservation around 6pm so you can enjoy every second of the sunset — and a full-course meal.

 Cotton Row – 100 South Side Square

 There’s no place better than Cotton Row to people watch downtown, and thanks to its valet car service you can spend less time looking for a parking spot and more time enjoying your night out.

 Located just around the corner from Harrison Brothers Hardware, Commerce Kitchen elevates traditional Southern cuisine.
 We recommend hanging around for dessert.